stxticOVFL/NeonInputDisplay/README.md

 - Support for all forms of input including scroll-wheel coyote jumping as a special case
 - Customizable by color and inversion of the colored spaces
   - (e.g. The icons become colored while the rest becomes black)
+- **New!** Maximum customizability with custom textures and layouts

 ## Installation
 ## __*Automatic*__ (preferred)